questdb/mindsdb-tutorial/README.md

 ## Describe the predictor

-We can get more information about the trained predictor, how was the accuracy calculated or which columns are important for the predictor by executing the DESCRIBE statement.
+We can get more information about the trained model, how was the accuracy calculated or which columns are important for the model by executing the DESCRIBE statement.

 ```sql
 DESCRIBE home_rentals_model_ts